CookieSource/CookieSource/README.md

 - 👯 I’m looking to collaborate on Discord or Github
 - 💬 Ask me about Linux or any tech related stuff
 - 🏳️‍🌈 I speak English/Dutch & learning JP/ES
-- 📫 How to reach me: Discord: CookieSource#5007
+- 📫 How to reach me: Discord: CookieSource
 - 😄 Pronouns: Cookie/Any
 - ⚡ Fun fact: I'm a cookie from another planet that lives among the humans